 Muddy Backfields: Sorting the Kansas City Chiefs RBs

-A look at Kansas City's murky backfield, how much it matters, and which players to target or fade before training camp brings clarity and the market adjusts.
+A look at the murky Kansas City backfield, how much it matters, and which players to target or fade in Best Ball leagues before training camp brings clarity and markets adjust.

 Phil Alexander's Muddy Backfields: Sorting the Kansas City Chiefs RBs Phil Alexander Published 07/17/2025